rogeryeosgit/DevoProject/Notes.md

 - Fixing security vulnerabilities

-- Checking if MongoDB needs to be updated
+- Checking if MongoDB needs to be updated - done

 - Need to remove awaits when await and callbacks are used at the same time (wrong usage)